 Section 3 turns attention away from Hong Kong, to examine educational developments in a range of comparator (common law) jurisdictions, namely: Australia, England and Wales, New Zealand, Singapore, Scotland, and the USA.
 It seeks to explore the ways in which systems have responded to increased complexity in both the education and training and practice environments, and highlights the growing sophistication of models of professional competence.
-By reviewing recent (post-1992) education and training review processes in these jurisdictions, it highlights four key themes: the increasing emphasis internationally on outcomes and competency standards as a basis for assuring quality and consistency of learning; a corresponding move away from a narrow focus on content regulation, whilst highlighting the need for systems to adapt to changing needs in professional knowledge, skills and attributes; the expansion and greater variation of learning, teaching and assessment approaches (which also have consequences for standardisation of courses), and growing concerns over access to the profession in the context of increased graduate numbers.
-It also notes the extent to which past reviews have often struggled with some of the larger questions of legal education and training system design: the problem of defining legal competence itself; how best to build a continuum of learning from the initial stage to the final (vocational) stage of training; the extent to which the law degree prepares the substantial number of students who do not enter the legal profession for their future careers; the need for regulation and standardisation of workplace learning, and the importance of regulating and quality assuring the (educationally) neglected subject of continuing professional development.
+By reviewing recent (post-1992) education and training review processes in these jurisdictions, it highlights four key themes.
+These are: (1) the increasing emphasis on outcomes and competency standards as a basis for assuring quality and consistency of learning, as a way of addressing the need for systems to adapt to changing needs in professional knowledge, skills and attributes.
+(2) The expansion and greater variation of learning, teaching and assessment approaches (which also have consequences for standardisation of courses), and growing concerns over access to the profession in the context of increased graduate numbers.
+(3) The extent to which past reviews have often struggled with larger questions of legal education and training system design, including: the problem of defining legal competence itself; how best to build a continuum of learning from the initial stage to the final (vocational) stage of training, and the extent to which the law degree prepares the substantial number of students who do not enter the legal profession for their future careers.
+Finally, (4) the section highlights the importance of regulation and standardisation of workplace learning, and of regulating and quality assuring the (educationally) neglected subject of continuing professional development.